dariakryvosheieva/syntax-units/README.md

 * `benchmarks/`: Code for converting minimal pair benchmarks into the appropriate format for unit localization
   * `processed/`: Converted data files

-* `cache/`: Stores the localized units' masks.
+* `cache/`: Storage for the localized units' masks

-* `t-test/`: Utility for running one-sample and two-sample t-tests.
+* `t-test/`: Utility for running one-sample and two-sample t-tests

 ## Citation